unruhe73/python-adventure-game-engine/README.md

 `d i white crystal`

-There is a special verb into the list of actions, but it’s not really a verb.
-It is the **use_with** part.
-It specifies how to tell to use an item with another.
+There is a special action into the list of actions, but it’s not really an action.
+It is the **use_with** list.
+It specifies how to tell to use an item **with** another.
 It’s so defined:

 `"use_with": ["with", "in", "on", "into", "inside", "over"]`

-the part into the square parenthesis can be translated.
+the words into the square parenthesis can be translated.
 Anyway, this words are used between the two items name.
 For example:

 `use key with door`